Why is Cloud Computing Critical in the Construction Industry?

 Cloud computing offers construction numerous benefits, but if there's one resounding reason to adopt a cloud platform, it's that it covers your ass.
-Disputes are one of the biggest financial drains on contractors, and most of them arise because their isn’t enough evidence for a clear conclusion.
+Disputes are one of the biggest financial drains on contractors, and most of them arise because there isn’t enough evidence for a clear conclusion.
 But, when you adopt a SaaS platform that automatically stores and organizes your site activity for you, disputes can become a thing of the past.

 For instance, Unearth had a customer that was contracted by a city to excavate a storm water dam.
 Not wanting to hire a new survey crew, the city took bids based on a survey from the 1970s.
 During the course of excavation, the contractor quickly realized they were excavating far more dirt than planned and filed a change order.
 Work continued and the city agreed to address the order later, while the contractor kept tickets for the number of trucks leaving the site.
 After project completion, the city disputed his claim that more earth had been moved, stating that they felt the GC was half filling trucks to get more money.

 Having used Unearth to regularly capture aerial images of the site, the contractor could easily produce detailed aerial maps of his site from every month of the project.
 These images provided photographic evidence of full trucks leaving the site, as well as accurate volumetric measurements of the area that had been excavated.
 With clear evidence in hand, the city was happy to pay the GC the full amount he was owed and avoid litigation altogether.

 Without using a SaaS solution for progress documentation, this contractor would have spent months and tens of thousands of dollars fighting a dispute where he knew he was in the right.
 The cost savings on this instance alone were enough to warrant ensuring all of his projects were in the cloud.